JuanCGJ/Associate-Data-Analyst-In-SQL/README.md

 # Associate-Data-Analyst-In-SQL
 Here you will find all the path you need cover to become an Associate Data Analyst In SQL.
-In this repository there are different courses in order, from basic to advanced and in addition you fill find practical excercises to understand the theory.
+In this repository there are different courses in order, from basic to advanced, and in addition you fill find practical excercises to understand the theory.